 Because of such injustices, NCLR recently signed on to a letter from more than 70 diverse organizations to the Obama administration, asking him to omit all restrictions on coverage and funding for abortion services in his proposed 2014 budget.
-We joined our colleagues in the reproductive health, rights, and justice movement in opposing these funding bans because we know that reproductive freedom is an important issue for LGBT people.
+We joined our colleagues in the reproductive health, rights, and justice movement in opposing these funding bans because we know that reproductive freedom is an important issue for LGBTQ people.
 For example, due to the pressures created by discrimination, which may lead young lesbian and bisexual women to have unprotected heterosexual sex in order to hide their sexual orientation, studies show lesbian youth are significantly more likely to experience an unintended pregnancy than their straight peers.
 In addition, women who identify as lesbian or bisexual may have sexual relationships with men and are also just as vulnerable to sexual assault and exploitation as other women.

-NCLR is proud to partner with the growing number of organizations who recognize the connection between reproductive justice and LGBT rights.
+NCLR is proud to partner with the growing number of organizations who recognize the connection between reproductive justice and LGBTQ rights.
 For example, NCLR is a member of Forward Together, an organization dedicated to bringing together a diverse network of organizations to transform policy and culture to empower all people to make decisions about their lives, bodies, and families.
 The reproductive justice movement has given us critical new insights about the relationship between gender, race, class, sexual orientation, and reproduction.
 This includes recent essays and reports about trans women of color organizing for reproductive justice; the reproductive profiling of women of color; and the relationship between reproductive justice and voter suppression for women of color.